 BDCA High Commissions

-As noted above, the high expenses often provide for the incentive at the individual financial advisor or brokerage firm level that serves as a potential motivation for the recommendation to promote or sell these products to clients.
-If investors were aware that the only reason the firm and their financial advisor were pushing the product was the fact that they were going to be receiving a substantial commission incentive.
+As noted above, the high expenses often provide an incentive at the individual financial advisor or brokerage firm level that serves as a potential motivation for the recommendation to promote or sell these products to clients.
+If investors were aware that the only reason the firm and their financial advisor were pushing the product was that they would be receiving a substantial commission incentive.

 BDCA Liquidity Issues